ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Spectrum Coexistence Strategies

 \subsection{Telescope Boresight Avoidance (TBA)}

-As a secondary protection, the TBA is a satellite tasking scheme developed by SpaceX and NRAO, that allows Starlink satellites to respond to the shared ODS radio telescope information (provided at some prearranged buffer time before observation starts).
-Once the Starlink system identifies that a particular satellite trajectory will pass close to a telescope boresight operating at one of its DL frequency channels, the satellite constellation takes one of three actions: \begin{enumerate} \item If the satellite passes outside of an agreed ``outer boresight'' region (defined as an angular separation from the boresight position on the sky), it takes no action. \item If the satellite crosses into the ``outer boresight'' region, it will task its beams far from the radio telescope (typically 180~km) so that the telescope is only illuminated by the DL beam's sidelobes. \item If the satellite further crosses into an agreed upon ``inner boresight'' region, it will momentarily disable beam forming, completely quieting the phased array antenna and other related electronics. \end{enumerate}
+As an advanced protection, the TBA is a satellite tasking scheme developed by SpaceX and NRAO that allows Starlink satellites to respond to the shared ODS radio telescope information (provided at some prearranged buffer time before RA observations start).
+Once the Starlink system identifies that a particular satellite trajectory will pass close to a telescope boresight operating at or near one of its DL frequency channels, the satellite constellation takes one of three actions: \begin{enumerate} \item If the satellite passes outside of an agreed ``outer boresight'' region (defined as an angular separation between the satellite and the boresight positions), it takes no action. \item If the satellite crosses into the ``outer boresight'' region, it will task its beams far from the radio telescope (typically 180~km) so that the telescope is only illuminated by the DL beam's sidelobes. \item If the satellite further crosses into an agreed upon ``inner boresight'' region, it will momentarily disable beam forming and DL transmission. \end{enumerate} The outer and inner TBA angular cutoffs depend on the telescope's observing receiver band and reflector size, both of which affect its beam size, which corresponds to the FOV and duration of detecting the satellite's strong DL signal.

-Figure~\ref{fig:coexistence} illustrates the two ways that satellite constellations can cooperatively share spectrum.
-The sizes of the outer and inner TBA angular cutoffs depends on the radio telescope's observing receiver frequency as well as the reflector size, both of which affect its beam size, or region of highest sensitivity on the sky.
-Fortunately, due to the large diameters of modern radio dish telescopes, their main beam sizes at the satellites' DL bands in X and Ku bands (10.7-12.7~GHz) are rather small.
-Figure~\ref{fig:gbt_tba_tests} demonstrates the Starlink system's capability in implementing the TBA technique in previous coordinated tests on the GBT, with a preliminary inner angular cutoff of $0.5^{\circ}$ from the telescope's boresight at 10.7-12.7~GHz \cite{nhan2024toward}.
+Fortunately, due to the large diameter of modern single-dish telescopes, their main beam sizes at the Starlink's 10.7-12.7~GHz internet DL bands are relatively small thus reducing the interaction time with close-passing satellite to a few seconds.
+However, this is not the case for newer the Direct-to-Cell (DTC), or Supplementary Coverage from Space (SCS), service the newer Starlink satellites are providing to T-Mobile cellular devices at 1990-1995~MHz.
+Due to the lower frequency thus larger beam size, and the required stronger signal level for communicating to the smaller cellular devices, the telescopes can be exposed to the DTC DL signal for several minutes.
+As an earlier POC experiment, Figure~\ref{fig:gbt_tba_tests} illustrates the Starlink's capability in implementing the TBA when conducting coordinated testing with the GBT, with a preliminary inner angular cutoff of $0.5^{\circ}$ from the telescope's boresight at 10.7-12.7~GHz\cite{nhan2024toward}.